lip6/coriolis/documentation/UsersGuide/ViewerTools.rst

 --------------

 The filter tab let you select what hierarchical levels of your design will be displayed.
-Hierarchy level are numbered top-down: the level 0 correspond to the top-level cell, the level one to the instances of the top-level Cell and so on.
+Hierarchy level are numbered top-down: the level 0 corresponds to the top-level cell, the level one to the instances of the top-level Cell and so on.

-There are also check boxes to enable/disable the processing of Terminal Cell, Master Cells and Compnents.
+There are also check boxes to enable/disable the processing of Terminal Cell, Master Cells and Components.
 The processing of Terminal Cell (hierarchy leaf cells) is disabled by default when you load a hierarchical design and enabled when you load a single Cell.